kasnerz/marp-ufal/slides-template.md

 ---
 marp: true
-# In VSCode, make sure ufal.css is registered in VS Code settings (markdown.marp.themes)
+# In VSCode, make sure ufal.css is registered in VS Code settings (markdown.marp.themes).
+For marp-cli, use `--theme-set [path_to_css]`.
 theme: ufal
-# Pagination can be also turned on/off individually
+# Pagination can be also turned on/off individually, see Marp docs
 paginate: true
 # Orange box at the bottom on each slide (delete to hide entirely)
 footer: ÚFAL Marp slides template